methods/rate

 DEFAULT_REDUCE_ON_PLATEAU_COOLDOWN

-Cooldown iterations after a reduction to avoid rapid successive cuts.
+Number of iterations the reduce-on-plateau scheduler stays inactive after a reduction to prevent rapid consecutive rate cuts.

 DEFAULT_REDUCE_ON_PLATEAU_FACTOR